 Running the Project Locally

-The Realtime Kanban project is available at GitHub repositoryย and can be run locally:
+The Realtime Kanban app is available in the GitHub repository and can be run locally.

 Clone the repository and install the dependencies: